xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/location.md

+Location information for the compound definition.

 ## Signature

 ```typescript
 location?: LocationDataModel | undefined;
 ```

+## Remarks

+Contains file path, line number, and other location details for where the compound is defined in the source code.
+This property captures location metadata extracted from 'location' XML elements, enabling source code navigation and reference linking.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>